-Everyone requesting authorization to access the Chico Municipal Airport must meet specific criteria governed by the FAA and City of Chico.
+Everyone requesting authorization to access the Chico Regional Airport must meet specific criteria governed by the FAA and City of Chico.

-Airport access is conditioned upon compliance with the Chico Municipal Airport Rules and Regulations, airport security procedures, and the responsibilities listed here.
+Airport access is conditioned upon compliance with the Chico Regional Airport Rules and Regulations, airport security procedures, and the responsibilities listed here.

 Airport Access Gate Card

 City Fee Schedule 90.010 governs the fee charged for a gate access card.